-Summer and ongoing: LEA Heads of Schools, Data Managers, and EL POCs check the Early Access to English Learner Data application for information to inform EL programming and instruction such as current EL status, native language, screener scores, ACCESS for ELLs scores, ACCESS growth target, dually identified status, re-identification of a student as EL (new), if the student was ever EL (new).
+Summer and ongoing: LEA Heads of Schools, Data Managers and EL POCs check the Early Access to English Learner Data application for information to inform EL programming and instruction such as current EL status, native language, screener scores, ACCESS for ELLs scores, ACCESS growth target, dually identified status, re-identification of a student as EL), if the student was ever EL.
 These data elements should be exported from the app and shared with the EL Coordinator and other school staff to determine the appropriate language assistance program for the student.

 Beginning of school year: Check the Early Access to English Learner Data application to verify whether a student has prior screener data or assessment history.
+This app also shows, in its Initial EL Screening sheet, an LEA's progress towards screening students who are eligible for English language proficiency screening.